jborichevskiy/up-and-to-the-right/content/posts/patch-24.md

 {{<figure src="/24-1.png" caption="">}}

- this on the heels of a week out in the desert at Burning Man: fully offline and thoroughly dusty.
+Hello world.
+I'm writing this on the heels of a week out in the desert at Burning Man: fully offline and thoroughly dusty.
 In the days since Savannah and I have returned to Boulder, we've been unpacking, cleaning, and de-muddifying all our stuff.
-Simultaneously I've been sorting through my thoughts and experiences, processing everything that I experienced, did, and saw out there - and there's a lot!
+Simultaneously I've been sorting through my thoughts and experiences, processing everything that I did and saw out there - and there's a lot!

 For those unawares, Burning Man is a very do-it-yourself week-long festival for artists, engineers, cosplayers, partiers, trolls, and degenerates to come come together to build a city, party, and burn some stuff.
 Everything required for this debacle - water, structures, food, and fuel is brought in; everything that results - gray water, ash, moop (matter-out-of-place), and poop - is brought back out.
 The only things on offer are ice, water, and sewage pumping.
 Everything else is either gifted to you or sorted out by you or your camp.